johnwsl/Wand_Package_Example/README.md

 # Wand_Package_Example

-## Function - Convert from .tif to .png format.
+## Function to convert from .tif to .png format